 - A current eighth grade or first-time ninth grade student

-High schools welcome all of the following students to apply: current public district and charter school students, private or parochial school students, students with disabilities, students with accessibility needs, students learning English, students in temporary housing, LGBTQ and gender nonconforming students, and students with children.
+During the application period, all of the following students are welcome to apply: Current public district and charter school students, private or parochial school students, students with disabilities, students with accessibility needs, students learning English, students from immigrant families, students in temporary housing, LGBTQ and gender nonconforming students, and students with children.

 Find High Schools

 When you apply to high school in New York City, you have a wide range of choices.
 We offer more than 700 programs at over 400 high schools.
 There are two paths to high school admissions.

 Here are a few ways to learn about your high school options:

 - Use MySchools to explore NYC public schools, find programs for your high school application, and apply —all in one place.